I don’t have to have faith, I have experience. ― Joseph Campbell, The Power of Myth. (Anchor June 1, 1991) Originally published 1988.

 Sleepy moths fluttered In her dark eyes, And her lips grew quieter Than lullabies.
 Swaying with the reedgrass Over the stream Lazily she lingered Cradling a dream. —Austin Clarke, from “The Awakening of Dermuid,” Austin Clarke (From “The Vengeance of Finn.”)
 Anthology of Irish Verse.
 Edited with an introductionby Padraic Colum.
 (New York: Boni and… Continue reading Austin Clarke

 The eternal principle, which never was born, never will die: it is in all things: it is in you now.
 You are a wave on the face of the ocean.
 When the wave is gone, is the water gone?
 Has anything happened?
 Nothing has happened.
 It is a play, a game, a dance. —Joseph Campbell,… Continue reading Joseph Campbell

-We can make our minds so like still water that beings gather about us that they may see, it may be, their own images, and so live for a moment with a clearer, perhaps even with a fiercer life because of our quiet. ― William Butler Yeats, from “Earth, Fire, and Water,” The Celtic Twilight:… Continue reading William Butler Yeats
+We can make our minds so like still water that beings gather about us that they may see, it may be, their own images, and so live for a moment with a clearer, perhaps even with a fiercer life because of our quiet. ― W.B.
+Yeats, from “Earth, Fire, and Water,” The Celtic Twilight: Faerie… Continue reading W.B.
+Yeats